On the integral cohomology of quotients of manifolds by cyclic groups: Examples of applications

 \subsection{Quotient of a $K3^{[2]}$-type manifold by an automorphism of order 11}

-There are two different examples of automorphisms of order 11 on a manifold of $K3^{[2]}$-type (Example 4.5.1 and Example 4.5.2 in \cite{MongT}).

-In both examples the fixed locus is a set of 5 isolated points.
-But as it is explained in Section 7.4.4 of \cite{MongT}, the lattice $H^{2}(X,\Z)^{G}$ will be different in these cases.
+As mentioned in the introduction, there are two different examples of symplectic automorphisms of order 11 on a manifold of $K3^{[2]}$-type (Example 4.5.1 and Example 4.5.2 in \cite{MongT}).
+In both examples, the fixed locus is a set of 5 isolated points.
+But as it is explained in \cite[Section 7.4.4]{MongT}, the lattice $H^{2}(X,\Z)^{G}$ will be different in these cases.
 In the first case the lattice is $ $, and in the second $ $.
-Moreover, it is proved in Section 7.4.4 of \cite{MongT} that these are the only possible invariant lattices for $p=11$.
-Hence we obtain the following corollary. \begin{cor} Let $X$ be a manifold of $S^{[2]}$-type.
+Moreover, it is proved in \cite[Section 7.4.4]{MongT} that these are the only possible invariant lattices for $p=11$.
+So, let $X$ be a manifold of $K3^{[2]}$-type and $G$ a symplectic automorphism group of $X$ of order 11.
+If $H^{2}(X,\Z)^{G}$ is isomorphic to $ $, we will denote the quotient $X/G$ by $M_{11}^{1}$, and if $H^{2}(X,\Z)^{G}$ is isomorphic to $ $, we will denote the quotient $X/G$ by $M_{11}^{2}$.
+Hence, we obtain the following corollary. \begin{cor} Let $X$ be a manifold of $K3^{[2]}$-type.
 Let $G$ be a symplectic automorphism group of $X$ of order 11.
-Then $(X,G)$ is $H^{2}$-normal and $H^{4}$-normal. \end{cor} \begin{proof} In the both cases, we have $\discr H^{n}(X,\Z)^{G}=11^{2}$.
-Hence by Proposition \ref{calcul} 1), $a_{G}^{n}(X)=2$.
-Hence $a_{G}^{n}(X)=\rk H^{n}(X,\Z)^{G}-1$.
-It follows by Proposition \ref{first2} that $(X,G)$ is $H^{4}$-normal.
+Then, $(X,G)$ is $H^{2}$-normal and $H^{4}$-normal. \end{cor} \begin{proof} In the both cases, we have $\discr H^{2}(X,\Z)^{G}=2\times11^{2}$.
+Hence, by Lemma \ref{lemfin} (ii):

-Then by Proposition \ref{Hkt}, Proposition \ref{Hktprop} and Theorem \ref{cohoS2}, $(X,G)$ is $H^{2}$-normal. \end{proof} Let $X$ be a manifold of $S^{[2]}$-type and $G$ a symplectic automorphism group of $X$ of order 11.
-If $H^{2}(X,\Z)^{G}$ is isomorphic to $ $, we will denote the quotient $X/G$ by $M_{11}^{1}$, and if $H^{2}(X,\Z)^{G}$ is isomorphic to $ $, we will denote the quotient $X/G$ by $M_{11}^{2}$.
-We have the following theorem. \begin{thm} Let $X$ be a manifold of $S^{[2]}$-type.
-Let $G$ be a symplectic automorphism group of order 11, acting on $X$, of one of the above two types.
-Then the Fujiki constant is $33$ in both cases and the Beauville--Bogomolov lattices are: